Mission Statement

 NAME OF THE ASSOCIATION

 The name of this organization shall be the North Carolina Jail Administrators’ Association.
-Its principal place of business shall be Raleigh, North Carolina.
+Its principal place of business shall be in Raleigh, North Carolina.

 ARTICLE II